microsoft/data-factory-testing-framework/docs/basic/installing_and_initializing_framework.md

 ## Install dotnet runtime

 Install the dotnet runtime (not SDK) from [here](https://dotnet.microsoft.com/en-us/download/dotnet/8.0).
-This is required to run some expression functions on dotnet just like in Data Factory.
+This is required to evaluate the Data Factory expression functions on dotnet just like in Data Factory.

 ## Installing the framework